rudresh051/QA-Automation-Resources/Courses/Framework/File1.md

 * Using the **existing** code (reusing the code) will require **less** or **no testing** since the existing code is not new and its already in use.

+* This will save much of team time instead of reinventing the wheel !!!

+2. SCALABLE -
+* Frameworks written should be scalable, meaning it should be used from small to bigger proiect
+* Framework should be scaled to support multiple technologies and tools.
+* Technologies can be web or windows or even service based

+3. MAINTAINABLE -

+* Framework should be easily maintainable, meaning, the code need to be segregated as a logical groups of same type (classes) and functionalities (methods)
+    * Something like commenting on each codes
+* Each and every code in framework should be documented, so that, duplicate code should will not emerge as a result lack of knowledge on existing code.
+* Framework should be different entity from that of test proiect, so that, changes to framework will go to framework proiect whereas changes to test goes to test proiect.

+4. WORKABLE -

+* Framework should be usable by the team.
+* Framework should be pluggable and even less knowledge automation test engineer should work with code using the framework methods